Federal Minimum Wage

 What About the Food Service Industry?

-Those who serve for restaurants and bars are protected under federal minimum wage laws just like other workers.
-With that said, the laws are still different for them.
-They are entitled to make the same profit that those who get a standard hourly pay rate, the difference is that the majority of it is supposed to come from tips.
+Those who work in restaurants and bars are protected under federal minimum wage laws just like other workers.
+With that said, the laws are different for them.
+They are entitled to make the same profit as those who get a standard hourly pay rate; but the difference is the majority of it is supposed to come from tips.
 For workers in the food service industry who receive tips, they must be paid a minimum hourly rate of $2.13/hour from salary.

 Even If Overtime Is Paid

 Some employers are still committing wage theft when they pay for overtime hours when an employee works more than 40 hours in one week.
-They are typically doing this by not paying their employee 1 and a half times the normal hourly rate for every hour over 40 hours.
-An employer must compensate a worker 1 and a half times the normal hourly rate more if they are working past 40 hours a week.
+They are typically doing this by not paying their employee time and a half the normal hourly rate for every hour over 40 hours.
+An employer must compensate a worker time and a half the normal hourly rate if they are working past 40 hours a week.